docsdevbr/symfony-doc-pt-br/translation.rst

         public function someMethod(): void
         {
-            // you can get the current application locale like this:
             $currentLocale = $this->localeSwitcher->getLocale();

-            // you can set the locale for the entire application like this:
-            // (from now on, the application will use 'fr' (French) as the
-            // locale; including the default locale used to translate Twig templates)
+            // set the application locale programmatically to 'fr' (French):
+            // this affects translation, URL generation, etc.
             $this->localeSwitcher->setLocale('fr');

-            // reset the current locale of your application to the configured default locale
+            // reset the locale to the default one configured via the
-            // in config/packages/translation.yaml, by option 'default_locale'
+            // 'default_locale' option in config/packages/translation.yaml
             $this->localeSwitcher->reset();

-            // you can also run some code with a certain locale, without
+            // run some code with a specific locale, temporarily, without
             // changing the locale for the rest of the application
             $this->localeSwitcher->runWithLocale('es', function() {

-                // e.g. render here some Twig templates using 'es' (Spanish) locale
+                // e.g. render templates, send emails, etc. using the 'es' (Spanish) locale });

-            });

-            // you can optionally declare an argument in your callback to receive the
-            // injected locale
+            // optionally, receive the current locale as an argument:
             $this->localeSwitcher->runWithLocale('es', function(string $locale) {

                 // here, the $locale argument will be set to 'es'